gpestana/p2psec/decentralized_content_discovery_network/README.md

 > TL;DR: new protocols will inevitably scatter online content
 > across different networks with different communication protocols. current
-> search index engines are not the answer for content discovery on multiple
+> search index engines are not the answer for content discovery in multiple
 > networks.

 With the upcoming avalanche of new protocols, p2p and decentralized networks